Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Lior Pachter for asking this question and to Soo Go for several helpful suggestions that increased the efficiency and speed of our computations.
+We are grateful to Lior Pachter for asking this question and Soo Go for several helpful suggestions that increased the efficiency and speed of our computations.
+We would also like to thank the anonymous referees for the many comments and suggestions that helped us improve the overall quality of this article.
 This work was supported in part by grant 621-2014-4780 from the Swedish Science Council and National Science Foundation Grant \#1159206.